andreiduca/slim-validation/README.md

 <input type="text" data-validate="required email" />
 ```

-## Validation behaviour
+## Validation behavior
 The validation action is triggered by default on the "blur" event on each input.

-After each validation, a custom event is triggered so you can bind your own behaviour to it, like this:
+After each validation, a custom event is triggered so you can bind your own behavior to it, like this:

 ```
 $('body').on('validation:end', '[data-validate]', function(event, $input, value, isValid, errorMessage) {
-    // ... yout code goes here
+    // ... your code goes here
 });
 ```